clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/wait_disappear_by_xpath.md

         wait_timeout: int = 30
     ) -> bool***

-In current opened browser, wait for the element disappear by the given XPath.
+In the active browser, wait for the element to disappear by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str